wirecloud-fiware/ngsi-source-operator/doc/userguide.md

 Input Endpoints:

-* This widget has no output endpoint
+* This widget has no input endpoint

 Output Endpoints:

 *   **Provide entity:** This operator sends an event thought this endpoint for each entity update retrieved from the context broker.
 In addition to this, this operator send an event for every entity available initially on the context broker.

     In any case, event data follows the format used by the NGSI API of WireCloud for returning.
 E.g.

         :::json
         {
             "id": "van4",
             "type": "Van",
             "current_position": "43.47173, -3.7967205"
         }

 References